Spatially resolved star-formation histories of local post-starburst galaxies: Starburst and quenching spatial patterns consistent with recent mergers: Results

 \subsection{Structural properties}

 As shown in the top left panels of Figs. \ref{fig:results_7965}, \ref{fig:results_12067} and \ref{fig:results_12514}, all three galaxies have a negative gradient in stellar mass surface density as expected.
 We measured S\'ersic indices between 3.5 and 5.5 from the three galaxies (see Table \ref{tab:hyper_results}).
 These values are higher than the $n\simeq1$ value of most disc galaxies measured from light profiles, and are instead more consistent with lenticular and elliptical galaxies \citep{nair2010,fischer2019}.
-This agrees with earlier studies that measured Sersic indices of PSBs from SDSS images \citep{quintero2004,mendel2013,pawlik2018} and Hubble images \citep{yang2004,yang2008}.
-Therefore, similar to other local PSBs, our three PSBs have already experienced a morphological transformation from late-type to early-type galaxies.
+This agrees with earlier studies that measured Sersic indices of PSBs from SDSS images \citep{quintero2004,mendel2013,pawlik2018} and Hubble images \citep{yang2004,yang2008}, and those from earlier PSBs at $z\sim0.7$ \citep{setton2022}.
+Therefore, similar to other PSBs, our three PSBs have already experienced a morphological transformation from late-type to early-type galaxies.

 From our stellar mass surface density modelling, for two galaxies (7965-1902 and 12067-3701) we measure half-mass radii that are larger than their half-light radii obtained from their SDSS $r$-band images, while our measured half-mass radius of the third galaxy, 12514-3702, is comparable to its half-light radius within $1\sigma$ uncertainty (comparing Table \ref{tab:data} to Table \ref{tab:hyper_results}).
 The larger half-mass radii of the first two galaxies implies they exhibit positive mass-to-light ratio gradients, which is likely a result of their positive stellar age gradients (Section \ref{sec:results2}).
 However, our estimated half-mass radii of these two galaxies lie beyond the radial distance covered by the MaNGA observations.
 Therefore, they completely rely on the extrapolation of the stellar mass surface density profile within the radial range covered outwards assuming the S\'ersic profile.